Everybody responds to God’s love and grace, one way or another. But what about those who die before they get a chance to respond?

 Let’s think about that for a minute.
 What happens to those who are unable to take the “gospel test”?

-I worked in academia for 20-plus years and sat on countless exam boards.
-In all that time we never failed a student who was incapable of taking a test.
-If someone didn’t show up for an exam, perhaps because of a family crisis, we gave them another chance.
+I worked in academia for 20+ years and I sat on countless exam boards.
+In all that time I can’t recall ever failing a student who was incapable of taking a test.
+If someone didn’t show up for an exam, perhaps because of illness or a family crisis, we gave them another chance.
 And if they couldn’t take the retest, we bent over backwards to help them pass.
-I can recall spending hours on panels looking for excuses to pass students who, for reasons beyond their control, weren’t able to sit a test.
+I can recall spending hours on panels looking for excuses to pass students who, for legitimate reasons beyond their control, weren’t able to sit a test.

 And we think God is less gracious than a college exam board?!
 What’s wrong with that picture?